 Julian folded his arms and watched them take her into the hospital, trying to calm the feelings inside him.
 It felt as if his soul had been raked over the coals, the hot trail of guilt and regret leaving a path that burned through his body.
 The agony of being separated from her had multiplied at seeing the result of her captivity.
 And from her reaction, she blamed him, just as he blamed himself.

 He started toward the hospital, but quickly detoured back to the command center where he’d spent the morning waiting for news.
 He wrenched open the door.
 Augie was inside, engrossed in whatever was on his computer screen.
 He glanced over to see who’d come in, a puzzled look on his face.

 Julian managed to get eight words, “I need to be alone for a minute,” past the lump in his throat.
 Augie didn’t ask any questions, just closed his laptop and scurried past him immediately.

-Once Julian was alone, he locked the door and slid to the floor, his head in his hands.
-A groan escaped from deep inside and, after that, he couldn’t stop the anguish flooding over him like an avalanche.
+Once Julian was alone, he locked the door and slid to the floor again, his head in his hands.
+A groan escaped from deep inside, and, after that, he couldn’t stop the anguish flooding over him like an avalanche.
 Silent tears coursed down his face.
-He knew he would need to be strong for her in the days ahead, but he gave himself this window of time to mourn for everything she’d suffered and the fact that nothing would ever be the same again.
+He knew he would need to be strong for Z in the days ahead, but he needed a window of time to mourn for what she’d suffered and the fact that nothing would ever be the same again.
 For either of them.